Part of the Estate Agent Software Guide

 How much do Alto, Reapit and Street cost?

 None of the three publishes pricing; each quotes per agency based on branches and users.
-Ask all three for a written quote against the same branch and user count, and check whether Rightmove and Zoopla portal feed costs are included or charged separately.
+Ask all three for a written quote, for the same number of branches and users.
+Also ask whether the Rightmove and Zoopla feed costs are in the price, or charged on top.

 Which has the best AI features?